Monte Cueva

 Masses are being held here regularly for pilgrims.

-Pilgrims gather water from these, believed to be miraculous.
+Pilgrims collect water from these sources, believed to hold miraculous properties.

-After some prayers inside the cave, pilgrims can visit the canteen, which sells souvenir shirts and some refreshments, before heading on to the statue of the Pieta.
+Following prayers inside the cave, pilgrims have the option to visit the canteen, offering souvenir shirts and refreshments, before proceeding to the statue of the Pieta.

 From inside the cave, fixtures shaped like three drops of blood from the dead Christ drop from the hole.

-On top of the hill is the newly constructed view deck with the statue of Mama Mary.
-The view deck affords a sweeping view of Maasin City.
+At the hill's summit, you'll find the newly constructed view deck featuring the statue of Mama Mary.
+This elevated platform offers a panoramic view of Maasin City.

 How to get there?

-Take a tricycle from the city center of Maasin City to Brgy.
+To reach Monte Cueva de la Virgen Shrine, simply take a tricycle from the city center of Maasin City to Brgy.
 Rizal.
-Actually, just tell the tricycle drivers you want to go to Monte Cueva.
+Inform the tricycle drivers that you wish to go to Monte Cueva.

 Other Good Travels